chao515737/nearest_analysis_plugin/paper.md

 ## Acknowledgements

 The author gratefully acknowledges the Geography Department at Maynooth University for institutional support.
-Special thanks are extended to Dr Conor Cahalane and Dr Kevin Credit for academic guidance and constructive feedback during the development of this software.

 ## Funding statement